cnxtech/recipe-dsa-014-web-agent/README.md

 # recipe-dsa-014-web-agent
-DocuSign SIgnature Appliance recipe for integrating with the Web Agent
+DocuSign Signature Appliance recipe for integrating with the Web Agent